 The West Virginia Lottery originated in November 1984, when voters passed a lottery amendment to the state constitution.
 The first instant "scratch" tickets were sold on January 9, 1986.
 A televised wheel spin show was introduced, providing a jackpot to promote instant game sales.
 It was followed by the introduction of the on-line games, "Lotto 6/36" in November 1986 and "Daily 3" and "Daily 4" in February 1987.
 The televised wheel spin was discontinued in 1988.
 In its place, a variety of instant games were introduced, offering prize pay outs of 60 percent or more.
 Within eight years instant ticket sales had increased by 336 percent.

 In 1988, West Virginia became a charter member of the Multi State Lottery Association's "Lotto America" game, the forerunner of today's "Powerball."
-Numerous large jackpots have been won by West Virginians, including the world-record $314.9 million jackpot won by Jack Whittaker in 2002.
+Numerous large jackpots have been won by West Virginians, including the then-world-record $314.9 million jackpot won by Jack Whittaker in 2002.

 Lottery profits were initially transferred to the state's General Fund.
 In 1989, lawmakers dedicated lottery profits to programs benefiting education, senior citizens, and tourism.
 Millions of dollars have since been provided for elementary, secondary, and higher education, including PROMISE scholarships.
 Matching funds for Medicaid as well as the costs of in home health care and senior support services are also funded from lottery revenue.
 In addition, lottery funds support the state's toll-free tourist information number and the cooperative tourism advertising grants.